blacksenator/fritzsoap/README.md

 That´s all! **Simple, convenient, straightforward!**

 The file `fritzsoap.php` is the meta class providing general basic objects.
 All other files are subclasses as descendants of this meta class.
+The **direct instantiation of fritzsoap leads to an error**.

 ### Classes and methods